Melbourne man denied bail after allegedly extorting Shepparton accountant - Shepparton News

 Hasan Genc, 34, faced Shepparton Magistrates’ Court on Wednesday via video link for a bail application, which Magistrate Peter Mithen denied, deeming Mr Genc an unacceptable risk if released into the community.

-The victim, who police described as a local business accountant with over 13 000 clients, is said to be living in constant fear following the incident at his business on November 15 last year, which saw him and his wife leave Shepparton shortly after and not return.
+The victim, who police described as a local business accountant with more than 13 000 clients, is said to be living in constant fear following the incident at his business on November 15 last year, which saw him and his wife leave Shepparton shortly after and not return.

-The court heard on this day the Shepparton accountant allegedly had a gun pressed to his head by a co-accused, Sam Ercan, and was told he must pay back half a million dollars he owed someone.
+The court heard that on this day the Shepparton accountant had a gun pressed to his head by a co-accused, and was told he must pay back half a million dollars he owed someone.

-Police allege Mr Genc, who was inside the business at the time, planned the incident with Mr Ercan and another co-accused.
-Police believe all three have an association with members of the Hells Angels outlaw motorcycle group.
+Police allege Mr Genc, who was inside the business at the time, planned the incident with two co-accused.
+Police believe all three have an association with members of the Hell's Angels motorcycle group.

-Mr Genc is facing nine charges, including extortion with threats to kill, armed robbery, aggravated burglary, common law assault and commit an indictable offence while on bail.
+Mr Genc is facing nine charges, including extortion with threats to kill, armed robbery, aggravated burglary, common law assault and committing an indictable offence while on bail.

 Mr Mithen described the offences as "very serious".